SCHuang-47/Fenwicktree/README.md

 # Fenwicktree
-This project uses TypeScript to visualizes a Fenwick Tree.
+This project uses TypeScript to visualize a Fenwick Tree.
 This line was added from a practice branch.